vesoft-inc/nebula-docs/docs-2.0/3.ngql-guide/14.index-statements/README.md

 # Index overview

 Indexes are built to fast process graph queries.
 Nebula Graph supports two kinds of indexes: native indexes and full-text indexes.
-This topics introduces the index types and helps choose the right index.
+This topic introduces the index types and helps choose the right index.

 ## Native indexes